edm00se/blog/_drafts/2014-11-12-my-army-for-a-house.md

 So, without further ado, here is the ground work for Swords 4 Hire.

 ### A House
-The intent of my application is two-fold; tracking of the characters affiliations with the major houses of Westeros, and the relationships between characters and houses.
+The intent of my application is two-fold; to track characters and their traits and track houses for potential affiliation or "hiring" of sell swords.
+I mean to track the characters, their affiliations with the major houses of Westeros, the relationships between characters and houses, and the traits associated with both houses and characters.

-### Leal Service
-asdf

-### Sellswords For Hire
-asdf

-### Defining Westeros
-asdf

 ### Setting Up My Classes
 asdf